Maria Branyas: Personal life

-The family decided to return to Catalonia in 1915 due to major events that impacted Branyas's father.
-He was both struggling financially, declared bankruptcy, and his doctor recommended a move amid his declining health.
-Due to the German naval presence in the Atlantic Ocean during World War I, their boat had to travel via Cuba and the Azores to ensure a safe passage.
+In 1915, her family returned to Catalonia due to her father's declining health and bankruptcy.
+Due to the German Atlantic U-boat campaign of World War I, they traveled via Cuba and the Azores to ensure a safe passage.
 During the voyage, Branyas became deaf in one ear after falling from the upper deck to the lower deck while playing with her brothers.
-Branyas's father also died of tuberculosis on the voyage, and her mother later remarried.
-The family settled first in Barcelona and subsequently moved northeast to the city of Banyoles.
+Branyas' father died of tuberculosis on the voyage.
+Her mother remarried.
+The family settled in Barcelona then moved northeast to Banyoles.

 On 16 July 1931, Branyas married Joan Moret, a traumatologist, with whom she had three children.
-During the Spanish Civil War, Branyas was employed as a nurse working by her husband's side at a Nationalist field hospital in Trujillo, Extremadura.
+During the Spanish Civil War, Branyas served as a nurse, working by her husband's side at a Nationalist field hospital in Trujillo, Extremadura.
 While later living in Girona, Moret became the regional leader of the healthcare organisation Obra Sindical 18 de Julio.
 He was also the director of the Josep Trueta Hospital, then called Residencia Sanitaria Álvarez de Castro, in Girona from 1972 to 1974.
 Branyas worked as a nurse and as her husband's assistant until his death in 1976.

-In the 1990s, Branyas travelled to Egypt, Italy, the Netherlands, and England and took up sewing, music and reading.
-In 2000, she moved to a nursing home in Olot, Catalonia at the age of 93.
+In the 1990s, Branyas travelled to Egypt, Italy, the Netherlands, and England, and took up sewing, music, and reading.
+In 2000, she moved to a nursing home in Olot at the age of 93.
 Branyas was described as an active resident there, continuing to perform exercises until her mobility deteriorated.
 Branyas played the piano until she was 108, and used a voice-to-text platform to communicate due to hearing loss.
 She had 11 grandchildren.